yext/search-core/docs/answers-core.filterautocompleterequest.verticalkey.md

 ## FilterAutoCompleteRequest.verticalKey property

-Limits autocomplete suggestions to a single vertical.
+The key for the vertical to get autocomplete suggestions from.

 <b>Signature:</b>